-Every one of us have heard about Maida or White Flour along with its harmful effects on health.
-Even after its long list of side effects, white flour's use and its products are produce rapidly and we are consuming it as well either in the form of bread at our houses or in the form of junk and fast foods at food joints.
+Every one of us has heard about Maida or White Flour along with its harmful effects on health.
+Even after its long list of side effects, white flour's use and its products are produced rapidly and we are consuming it as well either in the form of bread at our houses or in the form of junk and fast foods at food joints.

 Maida is also known as 'white poison' and has become a part of necessity.
-It drastically effects our health so it is important to know why it is not good for health and up to what level it can harm us.
+It drastically affects our health so it is important to know why it is not good for health and up to what level it can harm us.
+(4)

 For attracting maximum consumers, some of the manufacturers label the products as 'enriched flour' as they only add 3-4 vitamins after losing 10 vitamins during the processing of wheat.